I beg to move,

 We have discussed the emotional trauma of baby loss, but we should remember that there is also a social cost.
 Parents who lose a child, whatever the circumstances, are eight times more likely than their counterparts to divorce.
 They are more likely to drop out of the workforce, perhaps never to return.
 We have to do everything that we can to support parents in this position.
 The former Cabinet Secretary for Health and Sport, Shona Robison MSP, was receptive to concerns that I raised with her.
 Her successor, Jeane Freeman MSP, has continued very much in the same vein.
 I very much look forward to next year and continuing to work to challenge the silence, taboo and difficulties surrounding baby loss and neonatal death.
 Cross-party work has never been so constructive, I suspect, and on an issue that we all care about and which impacts all too often on too many families in every single constituency across the United Kingdom.
 We have a duty to work together, we have a duty to make things better, and we have a duty to break the silence.

 I am humbled once again to respond to such an important debate on behalf of the Opposition.
 I would like to begin by congratulating the hon.
 Member for Eddisbury (Antoinette Sandbach) on securing today’s debate and on her continuing work in drawing from her personal experience to campaign on behalf of thousands of others who have been affected by this important subject.
 I also pay tribute to my hon.
 Friend the Member for Washington and Sunderland West (Mrs Hodgson), who could not be with us tonight.
 As we have heard, her contribution to the all-party parliamentary group is greatly valued, as is the work of all the members of that group who have spoken tonight.
-There are something in the order of 630 registered APPGs, but few if any can claim to have so much success in bringing attention to this vital subject and securing a tangible change in policy.
+There are something in the order of 630 registered APPGs, but few if any can claim to have so much success in bringing attention to a vital subject and securing a tangible change in policy.

 As several Members have said, today’s debate has once again shown Parliament at its best, and I would like to reflect on some of the contributions that we have heard.
 The hon.
 Member for Eddisbury spoke in positive terms about the success of the national pathway and gave interesting statistics on parents’ feedback.
 Some 98% felt that they had been treated with respect, which is really important and, critically, 90% felt that they had been provided with information that was easy to understand.
 She gave the example of a parent who had to go and speak to the doctor on about five occasions to get an explanation that they were comfortable with, which brought home how important it is in this difficult area for parents to be empowered to ask questions and understand what has happened.
 It was also interesting to hear that medical professionals gave positive feedback as well.